curious-containers/curious-containers.github.io/_docs/080-red-connectors-input-directories.md

 This document provides a list of available [input directory](/docs/red-format#inputs) connectors and how to use them.

-**Important note**: Some of the connectors strictly require a directory listing.
+**Listings:** Some of the connectors strictly require a directory listing.
 Take a look at the [inputs: directories](/docs/red-format#inputs-directories) section of the RED format documentation first.

+**Mount Privileges:** Some of the connectors mount directories via [FUSE](https://de.wikipedia.org/wiki/Filesystem_in_Userspace).
+They require `mount: true` to be set in the `connector` section.
+This feature has security implications, because a Docker container needs to be started with additional sysadmin capabilities to allow mounting.

 ## HTTP